 The Stonewall Riots predicated the rise of a new era in LGBTQ+ affairs worldwide.
 Individuals and activists such as Marsha P. Johnson -- an African-American trans woman, sex worker, and founder of the Gay Liberation Front -- were instrumental in the Stonewall uprising, and indeed catalyzed the movement.
 With Johnson, Sylvia Rivera helped start some of the first programs to serve LGBTQIA+ people on the streets.
 The efforts of Johnson and Rivera, along with many others, undoubtedly paved the way for LGBTQIA+ rights today.

 Photo from PBS, originally published in the New York Daily News.

 Photo from PrideFest 2014 in St. Louis.

-The first true gay pride, called the "Christopher Street Liberation Day" was held on June 28th, 1970 in New York City.
+The first gay pride, called the "Christopher Street Liberation Day" was held on June 28th, 1970 in New York City.
 Christopher Street was the location of the Stonewall Inn.
 This first pride, simultaneously held in Chicago and Los Angeles, commemorated the Stonewall Riots.
-A year later, more prides took place around the world -- everywhere from the United Kingdom, to France, to Germany, to Sweden.
+A year later, more pride celebrations took place around the world -- everywhere from the United Kingdom, to France, to Germany, to Sweden.